lief-project/LIEF/doc/sphinx/formats/coff/index.rst

 Disassembler
 ************

-The |lief-coff-Binary| object exposes a disassembler API to iterate over the the instructions of a COFF binary function.
-One can disassemble a function using the |lief-coff-binary-disassemble| API:
+The |lief-coff-Binary| object exposes a disassembler API to iterate over the instructions of a COFF binary.
+One can disassemble a function with
+|lief-coff-binary-disassemble|:

 .. tabs::